Video Email Marketing: How to Use Embedded Video to Boost Sends

 “We all spend a LOT of time in our email,” says Justin Keller, VP of Marketing at Sigstr.
 “Most of the space in those emails is under-utilized real estate.
 If you combine the personalization potential of one-to-one email with something like a bright banner ad or video, you’ve got the potential for serious engagement.”

-10. A/B Test and Measure Your Results
+10. A/B Test your Video Emails and Measure Results

 Video in email is a best practice, but situations and audiences vary.
 Use A/B tests to see what converts better: Video or no video, static thumbnail or animated thumbnail, more text or less text, and so on.
-Record your results in a test log so your teammates can build upon your knowledge.
+Record your results in a test log, so your teammates can build upon your knowledge.